 Interop: Your IoT device should work with any PLC, PAC, PC or a controller of your choice.
 It should also be compatible with standard DAQ devices and instruments you use in your day-to-day work.

 Cloud: Your IoT device should be cloud ready.
 You should have the complete mandate to select any cloud platform.
 The vendor needs to have a software team in-house to support any cloud of your choice.
 Or a different cloud later on, should your management decides to change.

 Since the advent of 5G, things which were only imaginable in the past are already here & available to all.
 In 2001, a team of French surgeons performed a surgery remotely via high-speed fiber optic.
 Now on, such things will be common-place & superior as well.
-I delivered a keynote last year on IoT which describes the subject comprehensively for beginners.
+I delivered a keynote last year on IoT in India which describes the subject comprehensively for beginners.